Simon Balle All-through School

 Simon Balle All-through School is a co-educational secondary school, sixth form, and most recently primary school with academy status located in Hertford, Hertfordshire, England.
 Its name derives from Simon de Balle, one of two deputies (MPs) sent to Parliament to represent the Borough in 1298.
 He had owned Balls Park, which is adjacent to the school's location.
 The school converted to academy status on 1 November 2013.
-Its logo symbolizes that the school is key to Hertford since its logo is a replica of the Hertfordshire logo, except in green, matching the school's primary colour.